 I don’t remember why, but we changed to the 204th St Gregory’s, which was assigned to the church, maybe because all my family were part of the congregation.
 My Dad became the Scout Master, as they were called in those days.
 He was also renowned for forming the first pipe band in Bristol.

-We packed all our equipment in the back of a furniture wagon.
+Our camps were always on a greenfield site generally in South Wales, like Ross on Wye or in Dorset, like Lulworth Cove.
+We packed all our equipment in the back of a furniture van.
 We then sang and chanted all the way to the camp site, waving to the motorists following the van.
 This will not be allowed nowadays.

 The campsites were generally next to a river, where we washed and cleaned our teeth!!
 The toilet was a hole in the ground.